Ahead of Saturday's FA Cup first round fixture against Gillingham (3pm), here is all the essential information you need in our Match Pack:

-The Broadhall Suite will be open to home and away fans and is the perfect place to relax and enjoy bar snacks, food and drink on a match day.
+The Broadhall Suite will be open to home and away fans from midday and is the perfect place to relax and enjoy bar snacks, food and drink on a match day.
 Located in the south-east corner of the ground, just past the away turnstiles, it's easily accessible for all supporters.
-Doors open at 6pm and fans can also enjoy Sky Sports on the TVs.
+The early Premier League fixture between Bournemouth and Newcastle will also be shown from 12.45pm.

 Not going to the match?

 Radio commentary will be available on the Boro Player service, so make sure you sign up today if you haven't done so already.
 Keep up with our game via our match feed on Twitter @stevenagefc or follow our Facebook updates.

 Q. How do I get to The Lamex?

 A. Stevenage is easily accessible from locations around the country with The Lamex Stadium also simple to find once you're here.
 (Click here to download a copy of the below map)